seb7887/react-performance/webpack-performance.md

 ### Adding hashes to filenames

-Even though the generated build works the file names it uses is problematic, it doesn't allow to leverage client level cache efficiently as there's no way to tell whether or not a file has changed.
+Although the generated build works the file names it uses is problematic, it doesn't allow to boost client level cache efficiently as there's no way to tell whether or not a file has changed.
 Cache invalidation can be achieved by including a hash to the filenames.

 Webpack provides placeholders for this purpose.
 These strings are used to attach specific information to webpack output.
 The most valuable ones are: